 There are no neighbors within ten miles of this godforsaken hut, and since our friend has learned of the theft of his spark plugs he has been reduced to balling like a teething child.
 Not much of a challenge anymore, I’m afraid.

 Well, we gave him a chance to die like a man, but as usual…

 That was quite an ordeal wasn’t it?
 He still preferred to keep all of his secrets buried inside, but in the end his intestinal fortitude wasn’t up to the resilient interrogation of Mr. Bowie.
 I really do appreciate your help with the hacksaw though.
 It was getting rather difficult to finish with all of the bleeding from my leg.
 For once it appears that I might have let down my guard too far.
 How was I to know that he had that .38 hidden?
 Come to think of it… that wasn’t his, was it?

 Oh my, but you’re a quick study I see.
+I wondered when you’d get around to it.
+I was beginning to think those fake blood packets I’d stolen might just be useless.
 I’d say you could always run, but that time has passed, hasn’t it?
 Pity... save for the missing ammo in my pocket, you just might’ve been a hero.
 So sad they’re only blanks though I’m afraid.
 Kay-sir-ah, sir-ah...
 As you saw earlier, I love knives better anyway.
 They’re quite piercing.